scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 # Tic-tac-toe AI

-Let's extend your tic-tac-toe AI player so that is is unbeatable!
+Let's extend my tic-tac-toe AI player so that is is unbeatable!
+Use my solution please.

 ## Phase I: `TicTacToeNode`